Alekuso/Vore/README.md

-# vore
+# Simple Discord Vore bot
 Discord vore bot

+how to use it:
+* download the repo
+* `npm run`
+And put your token in the config file

-Bot is not alive anymore, but please, DO NOT use it without my permission.
+## Even if the bot isn't alive anymore, please do not edit and use it as my name, without my permission.